Storm-ravaged southwestern Louisiana takes stock of damage after Delta

 In Lake Charles, a city of more than 70,000 that was ravaged by Laura, Delta unleashed winds of 85 mph, flooding some homes and leaving the city in darkness.
 Police and tow truck operators were working Saturday to clear at least three trailer trucks and a camper that were overturned and abandoned on the Calcasieu River Bridge.

 As of about 11:30 a.m. local time Saturday, major energy providers Demco and Entergy Louisiana reported a total of more than 300,000 customers were without power across the state.
+According to poweroutage.us, there were more than 500,000 without power in Louisiana as of early afternoon.

 The system weakened to a tropical depression over western Mississippi on Saturday and is set to decrease in forward speed and move across western and northern Mississippi and into the Tennessee Valley on Saturday night and into Sunday, according to the National Hurricane Center.